james940175/PCDARTS-jetson-nano/README.md

 ### Evaluation Phase
 ```
 python3 train.py --arch cell_structure

-Add --set cifar100 if evaluate on CIFAR100.
 ```
-where `cell_structure` can be replaced by any architectures in `genotypes.py`
+where `cell_structure` can be replaced by any architectures in `genotypes.py` Add `--set cifar100` if evaluate on CIFAR100

 ### Test
 ```